III. THE TORBAN:

 CONTACT :: QUESTIONS

-the Thirty Years War (1618-1648).
-The Cossak detachmnets (which remained there for 15 [!!!] years) had kobzars amongst their ranks, and it could have been one of these men who invented the hybrid instrument.Not only is the construction of the torban very similar to that of the theorbo, but the similarity in name also testifies to this relationship.
-The spelling of "torban" sometimes appears as "TEORBAN" which is even closer to the French and Italian terms.
-There is a possibility that TORBAN is a contraction of TEORbo+BANdura as well.There is also a distinct possibility that the invention of Torban could be attributed to a specific personality.
-Sometime between 1736-1740 a Polish paulite monk from Jasna Gora named Tuliglowski invented an instrument "per modi bandura aut teorban efformati".
-He named his instrument "tuli di gambe" [sic!].
-Tulignowski was rewarded for his performance on his own instrument by the Emperor Charled VI in Vienna, where Tuliglowski went in the retinue of prince Lubomirski.
-To date we have not found any information on Tuliglowski and his "tuli di gambe" beyond this.
+The invention of the Torban may be attributed to a specific individual.
+Sometime between 1736-1740, a Polish Paulite monk from Jasna Gora named Tuliglowski invented an instrument "per modi bandura aut teorban efformati"; he named his instrument "tuli di gambe" [sic!].
+Tulignowski was rewarded for a performance on his invented instrument by the Emperor Charled VI in Vienna, where Tuliglowski went in the retinue of Prince Lubomirski.
+To date, no information on Tuliglowski and his "tuli di gambe" has been found beyond one document found by Polish musocologist Marcin Ludwicki.

 ***Proceed to the TORBAN ILLUSTRATIONS page.